Piece-Of-Schmidt/Beyond-Fact-Checking/README.md

 - `NB_inference.R`: R script for running inference using the Naïve Bayes Model.
 - `RF_inference.R`: R script for running inference using the Random Forest Classifier.
 - `create_plots.R`: R script for creating the plots presented in the paper.
+- `chatgpt_fine_tuning.ipynb`: Jupyter Notebook illustrating the fine-tuning pipeline for the fine-tuned openAI models

 **Please note:** To use the LLM inference scripts, you will need to pass an OpenAI, Mistral, or Groq API key, respectively.